kadamwhite/talks/2018/wceu/slides-in-brief.md

 What does that mean?

-This talk has evolved somewhat since I proposed it, but in short, it means I think we spend too much time talking about code.
-Code's fun, but it's not the hard part.
+This talk has evolved somewhat since I proposed it, and I've gone through a lot of titles that would have been better than what's in the program.
+But in short, I'm here to argue that we spend too much time talking about code.
+Code's fun, but I don't think it's the hard part of what we do as software developers.

-The part part's everything we do _between_ small periods of writing code
+The part part's everything we do _between_ the small periods when we're writing code.

-We've got good tools for evaluating our code, but there's no CI for our non-code processes; no linting to tell me whether a developer handoff or PR review is going to go well.
+We've got good tools for evaluating our code, but there's no unit tests for team communication; no linting for pull request discussions or onboarding instructions.

-One thing we CAN evaluate at is the documentation we leave ourselves _alongside_ the code
+Fortunately we CAN evaluate the documentation we leave ourselves to help with these processes.
+And that's what I'm going to talk about today.

-Talk occurred to me when I saw a bad PR.
+This talk occurred to me when I saw a bad PR.

-(explain PR templates?)

 What's wrong with this?
 Well, what's written here is good -- it's useful to have PR templates to list things that you want all PR's to have.